Draw districts by population size

 Now that you have a redistricting plan, you want your peers to see it first so you can collect their feedback.

 In the Community group, you have the options to publish a map package, publish KML, or publish a feature layer.
-The map package allows you to share via ArcMap.
+The map package allows you to share through ArcMap.
 KML gives you the option of publishing to ArcMap or ArcGIS Online.
-For this lesson, you'll use Publish Feature Layer, which gives users more flexibility as a feature service by enabling them to edit in ArcGIS Online.
+For this tutorial, you'll use Publish Feature Layer, which gives users more flexibility as a feature service by enabling them to edit in ArcGIS Online.

 - In the Community group, click Publish Feature Layer.